helsingborg-stad/emely-backend/docs/create_traning_data_readme.txt

         Name this file <file_name>_edited_formated.txt.
 Put the edited data in the folder:
         OneDrive - NordAxon\NORDAXON\AI ML PROJECTS\Emely\Data\Data Gatherings\Data to process\Scraped data\Processed

+Step 2.5 (Optional).
+Translate data written in Swedish to English.
+Run the script translate_data_to_english.py
+                     This is mainly used for the data received from AMF in Helsingborg, where the original data are written in English.

 Step 3.
 Run the script src/data/read_dialouge_data.
         Extract the conversations to .json files.
 This should be placed in data/json/ and the input text-files should be in data/raw/.
 But it is possible to use some other structure.
 Remember that the .json files are assigned a random name, so that if the script is run multiple times, multiple copies of the same conversation might be created.
         It is possible to remove all .json files the in output_directory.

 Step 4.
 Run the script src/data/json_to_parlai.py
-        This creates a .txt-file with all the conversation on the format that is requried by ParlAI.
+        This creates a .txt-file with all the conversation on the format that is required by ParlAI.